-Does your company consist of different entities?
+Does your company consist of different entities or departments?
 Would you like to keep them separated to a certain extent?
 Or perhaps you own two companies, but you'd still like to see everything in one glimpse of an eye.
 Then the option to create different company entities in Teamleader could help you out!
 Read on to find out how to create company entities and what it means to have several company entities in Teamleader.

 - 1. Create another company entity